eort/cococode/README.md

 **Running experiment**

-To run an experiment, you need to run python with the experiment and a configuration file from within the root folder of that experiment.
+If you have not already done so, download the experiment folder of the experiment that you want to run.
+Next, you need to run python with the experiment and a configuration file from within the root folder of that experiment.
 For example, to run the value-based decision making task, you first need to navigate to VBM (if you are in the root folder of this repository you can run`cd ./experiments/VBM`) and then run the experiment: `python vbm.py meg_cfg.json`.
 Note, if you have closed the terminal after you have installed the environment (see above), you need to activate the environment again.

 # Experiments
  Includes code and other files necessary to run the respective experiments